Machu Picchu is an important tourist destination in South America and it’s a must-visit destination in every Peru Itinerary.

 Hiking the Inca trail is a popular method to reach the magnificent Machu Picchu ruins in a multiple day trek.

-Unfortunately, only a few hundred people are allowed to start the trek each day and the tour for hiking the Inca trail to Machu Picchu tends to sell out months before the actual trek.
+Only a few hundred people are allowed to start the trek each day and the tour for hiking the Inca trail to Machu Picchu tends to sell out months before the actual trek.

 But the Salkantay trek is definitely not the lesser Machu Picchu trail to hike and the views on the trail are simply stunning!